jchapuis/akka-persistent-entity/README.md

-# Separating Domain-driven event sourcing with Akka Typed
+# Pure DDD event sourcing with Akka Typed
 ![enter image description here](https://mdaltd.ca/wp-content/uploads/2017/08/Abrasive-Wear-300x225.jpg) When following a domain-driven design approach, it is considered good practice to have the domain code at the core of the application, self-contained and with no dependencies on platform-specific aspects ([onion](https://www.infoq.com/news/2014/10/ddd-onion-architecture/) architecture).
 Domain code is as business-centric as possible, maximising the ratio of business logic versus "plumbing" code.
 This makes business logic very expressive, and resilient to changes.